cubing/cubingcontests.com/README.md

 There is an important `shared_helpers` directory in the `client` directory that is used in both `client` and `server`.
 They both have a `@sh` path alias to it in their respective `tsconfig.json` files.
 The reason it's in the `client` directory is that Next JS does not support importing files from outside of its root directory.
 You can also find other path aliases in `client/tsconfig.json` and `server/tsconfig.json`.

+Environment variables are specified in the `.env` file in the root directory (same directory as this README file).
+This file is not tracked by Git, so you need to create your own.
+Just copy `.env.example` and rename it to `.env`.
+In production you must change all of the secrets to randomly-generated secure passwords; just go with 100 alphanumeric characters.

 ### Server set-up

 The simplest way to run the back-end is to use the `test-backend.sh` script.
 The server listens on port 4000.